On the formality of the little disks operad in positive characteristic

 \begin{thme'} There exists an action of $\GT_{\QQ}$ on $E_n^{\wedge}$, the $\QQ$-completion of $E_n$, such that the induced map

 coincides with the cyclotomic character. \end{thme'}

-Using the surjectivity of the cyclotomic character, for any unit $u$ of $\FF_p$, we can construct an automorphism of $C_*(E_n,\FF_p)$ that acts by multiplication by $u^k$ in homological degree $(n-1)k$.
-If we pick $u$ of maximal order, we can use this automorphism in order to functorially split the Postnikov tower in a range and get a proof of Theorem A. In the rational case, we can lift a unit of infinite order and we get a full splitting of the Postnikov tower.
+Now, to prove theorem A, we use the surjectivity of the cyclotomic character and of the restriction map $\ZZ_p^\times\to\FF_p^\times$.
+For any unit $u$ of $\FF_p$, we obtain an automorphism of $C_*(E_n,\FF_p)$ that acts by multiplication by $u^k$ in homological degree $(n-1)k$.
+If we pick $u$ of maximal order, we can use this automorphism in order to functorially split the Postnikov tower in a range and get a proof of Theorem A. In the rational case, we can lift a unit of $\QQ$ of infinite order and get a full splitting of the Postnikov tower.
 The other theorems indicated above are also proved by exploiting this action of the Grothendieck-Teichm\"uller group.

+Let us mention that, although Theorem E and E' look extremely similar, the formality results that we get in the case of $\FF_p$-coefficients are weaker than for $\QQ$-coefficients.
+The reason is that the field $\FF_p$ does not contain units of inifinite order contrary to the field $\QQ$.
+Note however that this difference is not simply a feature of the method used in this paper but is intrinsic to the situation.
+Indeed, as we have said above, the formality result that we prove with $\FF_p$-coefficients is sharp.

+The general method to deduce formality from pure actions is an elaboration of an idea that seems to date back to Sullivan, for commutative differential graded algebras in characteristic zero.
+This was promoted to a statement about operads by Guill\'{e}n-Navarro-Pascual-Roig \cite{GNPR}, and used by Petersen \cite{Petersen} to give a proof of rational formality for $E_2$ using its $\GT_{\QQ}$ action.
+Our proof follows this strategy, adapted to the positive characteristic using work of Joana Cirici and the second author \cite{CiriciHorel}.

-In order to construct the said action, we use a version of the Dunn-Fiedorowicz-Vogt-Lurie additivity theorem, established by Michael Weiss and the first author in \cite{BoavidaWeissBV}.
-This theorem expresses $E_{n+m}$ as a suitable tensor product of $E_n$ and $E_m$.
+In order to construct the said action on the completion of $E_n$, we use a version of the Dunn-Lurie additivity theorem, established by Michael Weiss and the first author in \cite{BoavidaWeissBV}.
+These theorems express $E_{n+m}$ as a suitable tensor product of $E_n$ and $E_m$.
 As in \emph{loc. cit}, we make use of the notion of configuration category of $\RR^n$, an object closely related to the little disks operad $E_n$.
 Our approach to prove theorems $E$ and $E^\prime$ is to use a completed version of the additivity theorem, together with the action of Grothendieck-Teichm\"uller group on the completion of $E_2$ defined by Drinfeld.
 The desired action of $\textup{GT}$ on the completion of $E_n$ is then obtained by tensoring the completion of $E_2$ (with Drinfeld's action) with the completion of $E_{n-2}$ (with the trivial action).